 Spiralize each half of the cucumber.
 Cutting the spiralized noodles if needed to keep them at a manageable length.

 Combine the remaining ingredients, except the warm water, in a small bowl and whisk to combine well.
-Add the warm water 1 tablespoon at a time until the desired consistency is reached, remembering the noodles will release more liquid.

 Pour the desired amount of sauce over the cucumber noodles and toss.
 Store any remaining sauce in an airtight container in the refrigerator.